 The student must complete the Virtual ATI (VATI) and receive the green light from the ATI mentor before the Director will sign and submit the student's application for licensing to the Board of Nursing.
 Students will be required to complete VATI during their Capstone course and will complete the VATI Comprehensive Predictor during final exams week.
-Students who are unsuccessful on the VATI Comprehensive Predictor will be required to complete 40 hours per week of study time at the nursing building until the time of the retake VATI Comprehensive Predictor.
-Students who are successful on the VATI Comprehensive Predictor will be required to submit a minimum of 25 NCLEX prep questions/day to the Director of Nursing, Simulation Coordinator, and Capstone Instructor until completion of the NCLEX exam.
-These questions may come from BoardVitals, VATI, etc.
+Students who are unsuccessful on the VATI Comprehensive Predictor will receive a grade of incomplete (I) for NUR 424 Capstone Practicum in Nursing Care and be required to complete 40 hours per week of study time at the nursing building until the time of the retake VATI Comprehensive Predictor.
+Students will have a maximum of six weeks to complete remediation of and successfully complete the VATI Comprehensive Predictor.